pypdfium2-team/ctypesgen/README.md

 ### Known Limitations

-*Somewhat intentional design limitations of this fork.*
+*ctypes*
+* Rare calling conventions other than `cdecl` or `stdcall` are not supported.
+* Non-primitive return types in callbacks are not supported.
+An affected prototype wouldn't allow for the creation of a function instance, but not break the output as a whole.

+*This fork (somewhat intentional)*
 * The DLL class is assumed to be `CDLL`, otherwise it needs to be given by the caller.
-We do not support mixed calling conventions, and none other than `cdecl` or `stdcall`, because ctypes itself does not.
+We do not support mixed calling conventions, because it does not match the API layer of ctypes.
 * We do not support binding to multiple binaries in the same output file.
 Instead, you'll want to create separate output files sharing the preamble, and possibly use module linking, as described above.

-*Real issues inherited from upstream that we are unhappy about, but may be tough to fix.*
+*Inherited from upstream - real concerns, but likely difficult to fix*
-* Conflicting names are detected, but not actually resolved recursively: any dependent symbols currently get excluded from the output.
+* Conflicting names are detected, but not actually resolved recursively: any dependent symbols would currently get excluded from the output.
+  However, the scope of this issue should be somewhat limited, for structs and enums are prefixed as such and then aliased to their C name, and functions try to use the direct (prefixed) definition.
+  E.g. if you have a struct called `class`, the direct definition would be `struct_class`, and a function `foo(class* obj)` should be translated to `foo.argtypes = [POINTER(struct_class)]`.

 ### Fork rationale